fru-io/handbook/docs/engineering/development.md

 - Cut a tag that reflects the symantic version of the release issue.
 - New release is pushed to production.
 - QA is notified to execute test plan.
+### Versioning

+By default, all public facing code repositories will commit to [Semantic Version 2.0.0](https://semver.org/) unless otherwise specified in their respective README.md file.
+Additional context on this decision can be read in [Ensure ddev is properly utilizing Semantic Versioning](https://github.com/drud/ddev/issues/352)

+## Repository Guidelines

+All code projects use the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+Documentation repositories should use the [Creative Commons License version 4.0](https://creativecommons.org/licenses/by/4.0/).

+Projects that are being considered for publishing in the DDEV public organization should follow the guidelines and preparation steps outlined in the [Publishing Repositories](development/publishing_repositories.md) documentation.